-Nupiri-ti Palawa is a community led, immersive, multi-site statewide festival experience that highlights the work of Palawa artists and facilitates cultural exchange and dialogue between artists and the community.
+Nupiri-ti Palawa is a Palawa-led, immersive, multi-site statewide festival experience that highlights the work of Palawa artists and facilitates cultural exchange and dialogue between artists and the community.

-The Nupiri-ti Palawa project leaders and cultural advisors are Theresa Sainty, Jeanette James and Cheryl Mundy trimanya who have been working with City of Clarence and the Rosny Farm over the last year to navigate festival consultation, artist engagement, project co-ordination, gallery project partners, statewide reach and so much more.
+The Nupiri-ti Palawa project leaders and cultural advisors are Theresa Sainty and Cheryl Mundy trimanya who have been working with City of Clarence and the Rosny Farm over the last year to navigate festival consultation, artist engagement, project co-ordination, gallery project partners, statewide reach and so much more.

 While the project has been designed and led by Palawa cultural advisors, the delivery model provides an opportunity for other councils and galleries to take an active role in presenting works in their local community.
 This shared responsibility reflects a collaborative approach, setting the framework for a state-wide initiative that promotes Aboriginal art on a significant scale.

-Galleries engaged in Nupiri-ti Palawa conversations include: Bett Gallery, Contemporary Art Tasmania, Moonah Art Centre, Rosny Farm, Good Grief ARI, Penny Contemporary and Vibrance.
+Galleries engaged in Nupiri-ti Palawa conversations include: Bett Gallery, Contemporary Art Tasmania, Moonah Art Centre, Rosny Farm, Good Grief ARI, Penny Contemporary, Vibrance, Devonport Regional Gallery, Sawtooth Gallery, Tasmanian Museum and Art Gallery and more.

 The name Nupiri-ti Palawa means “through Palawa eyes” in Palawa kani.